nsankaran-usf/NEURO201/README.md

 ![Alt text](/ReadME_pictures/Screenshot%202025-07-24%20033143.png)<br>
 &#8595;

-It should then open a new colab notebook with the title "Copy of [file name]" and you can start working on your assignments!<br>
+A new notebook should then open with the title "Copy of [file name]" and you can start working on your assignment!<br>
 ![Alt text](/ReadME_pictures/Screenshot%202025-07-24%20033241.png)

 Questions?
 Get in touch.